Hello, I'm Umang.

 This figure shows that pension funds and insurers (in green) receive fixed rates using interest rate swaps.
 On the other hand, banks (in grey) and corporations (in light purple) pay fixed rates.
 Opposite exposures makes these institutions natural counterparties in the swap market.
 However, we find a stark maturity segmentation, which strongly impacts asset prices.

-Grants: AFA PhD Travel Grant, 2025, Midwest FA Travel Grant, 2025
+Grants: AFA PhD Travel Grant, MFA Travel Grant

 Abstract (click here):